 Have you ever called someone fat?
 Is it because you were grossed out by someone’s weight or is it because you had a secret fear of perhaps that could be you one day?
 Perhaps you could put on a lot of weight and be in that person’s shoes and the thought of that scares you.

 If your first thought reading that was – that would never happen to me – there’s fear showing its ugly head right there!
 Sure it comes up as defiance right now but it’s based on fear of what the future might hold.
-Unless you are a personal trainer or sportsperson who does everything right for their body, these name-calling tactics are probably fear-based.
+Unless you are a personal trainer or sportsperson who does everything right for your body, these name-calling tactics are probably fear-based.

 It might not be the weight itself that scares you but the fact that you are scared of being criticized for something else in your life so you lash out at other people instead.